Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 ### Layer

-A `Layer` is an interface to an object that knows how to draw itself on the image canvas.
+A `Layer` is an interface to an object that knows how to fetch its data and to draw itself on the image canvas.
 The program orders them in a `Layers` list and represents them in the user interface via a `LayersPanel` list selector where the user can interact with them (add, remove, select, made invisible).
 The layers in the list are drawn in order from the top to the bottom of the list selector.
 Each layer has a panel of options visible under the list selector when the layer is selected.
 Those options are used to configure the draw commands.

 A special group of layers is made of `ImageLayer`.
 Those can be re-ordered in the list by the user via drag-and-drop.
 Additional layers include `ViewpointLayer`, `GridLayer`, `TimestampLayer`, `MiniviewLayer`, `SWEKLayer`, and `PfssLayer`.
 The names correspond to user visible functionalities.